The component_keyring_file keyring component

 same name as the data file with a suffix of

-supports the functions
+component_keyring_file supports the

-in SQL statements as described in
+accessible in SQL statements as described in

-Section 8.4.4.15, “General-Purpose Keyring Key-Management Functions”
+Section 8.4.4.15, “General-Purpose Keyring Key-Management Functions”.

 Example: